flashbots/mev-boost/README.md

 # Security

-If you find a security vulnerability in this project or any other initiative related to Flashbots, please let us know sending an email to security@flashbots.net.
+If you find a security vulnerability in this project or any other initiative related to proposer/builder separation in ethereum, please let us know sending an email to security@flashbots.net.
 Refer to the [SECURITY file](SECURITY.md) for details.

 ## Bug Bounty